Errorname/google-docs-mustaches/README.md

 Pikachu, I choose you!
 ```

-_Warning: If you use an undefined variable as input, it will be resolved as an empty string._
+_Warning: If you use an undefined variable as input, it will be resolved as an empty string.
+See [Strict mode](#strict-mode)_

 ### Formatters